rasmusjohansen/gconvnet/README.md

   a G index of some group element of G in the coset.
 Users should not depend on any particular rule regarding which element of the coset is chosen as the representative.

+### Group actions

+An action of a group G on a set S is just a function f(g,s) which when given g in G and s in S returns a group element of G representing gs.